Peak Age of Information in Priority Queueing Systems: Numerical Study

 \section{Numerical Study}

-In this section we will firstly use a numerical study to verify the exact solutions for M/M/1+$\sum1^{*}$ that we provided in Section \ref{subsec:Exact-Analysis-for}, and then test the bounds which we provided in Section \ref{subsec:Bounds-and-Approximation} and Section \ref{subsec:Bounds-and-Approximations}.
-Besides, we will develop our insights based on the numerical studies.
+In this section we will firstly use a numerical study to verify the exact solutions for M/M/1+$\sum1^{*}$ that we provided in Section \ref{subsec:Exact-Analysis-for}, and then test the bounds of M/G/1+$\sum1^{*}$ which we provided in Section \ref{subsec:Bounds-and-Approximation}.
+We will then verify the exact solution for M/G/1 type queues with LCFS.
+Besides, we will compare the performance of different service disciplines, and develop our insights based on the numerical studies.